 So in the morning, when the kids get up, the sticks are up on the side indicating chores need completion (unless there’s a weekly chore and it’s been done).
 By the end of the evening, when you do your check-in, all sticks should be up on their completed ends.

 There are some chores which only one of the children can do in a day.
 For example, setting the table, or washing the dishes.
 In the case of these ‘rotating chores‘, I make a stick with the chore written out in a different color.

-I usually divide these ‘rotating chore’ sticks between the children, and keep them constant for a week.
+I usually divide these ‘rotating chore‘ sticks between the children, and keep them there, in one bucket, for a week.
 At the week’s end, each stick rotates into a different bucket.
 Hence the term, ‘rotating chores.’

 Above is a bucket with the regular chores, written in purple, and one rotating chore, in turquoise.

 At the end of each week, the kids get their allowance.
 You can decide on the amount on your own, based on your child’s age, where you live, and what the child does with that money.
 The children must complete their chores to get allowance, otherwise there’s no point to doing so.
 It’s all based on positive reinforcement, a methods of education that works well.